arshc0der/Morse-Code-Decoder/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Contact

-If you have any questions or suggestions, feel free to open an issue on the repository or contact me directly at [arshc0der@example.com](mailto:arshc0der@example.com).

 ---

 Thank you for visiting the Morse Code Decoder repository!
 Happy decoding and coding! 🚀